Tanama Tales

 Heritage Square Park

 Most of the historical buildings in town are located around this park.
-Many are house museums which preserve artifacts from the late 1800s and early 1900s.
+Many are house museums that preserve artifacts from the late 1800s and early 1900s.

 The Heritage House (garden and museum) was built in the late 1800s.
 The museum has an interesting collection of period clothing, photographs, and kitchen items